-If you need a Missouri bicycle accident lawyer, we have offices located in St. Louis, Missouri and handle cases statewide.
+If you need a St. Louis bicycle accident lawyer, we have offices located in downtown and and handle these cases throughout Missouri.
 Of all Missouri traffic accidents, those involving bicycles are have the greatest risk of serious injury.

 Lawyers for injured cyclists must have an understanding of Missouri laws regarding the operation of bicycles to effectively represent those injured by negligent motorists.

 Missouri law requires bicycles and vehicles to share the road.
 Missouri statute RSMo 307.188, entitled “Rights And Duties Of Bicycle And Motorized Bicycle Riders” states, “Every person riding a bicycle or motorized bicycle upon a street or highway shall be granted all of the rights and shall be subject to all of the duties applicable to the driver of a vehicle as provided by chapter 304.”
 This means Missouri bike riders have the same rights as if they were operating a vehicle.
 Our St. Louis bicycle accident attorneys are experienced in handling bicycle accidents and ensure their rights are understood by jurors who hear these cases.